Symboli Rudolf: 1985: four-year-old season

 Symboli Rudolf's first race of 1985 was the Nikkei Sho, where he was favored to win with 1:1 odds.
-The race comprised no front-runner horses, so Rudolf was pushed out into the lead, but won anyway by four lengths.
-Okabe never took his hands off the reins.
+When no other horses took a position in front, Rudolf took the lead, winning by four lengths.
+Despite only being a G2 race, many saw this as the greatest display of Rudolf's strength.
+Okabe never took his hands off the reins once during the race.

 His third race against fellow triple-crown winner Mr. C.B. would come at the Spring Tenno Sho.
-Mr. C.B. surged early, just before the third corner, which was the first time Rudolf had ever seen the horse ahead of him.
-Despite Okabe's attempts to rally, however, Rudolf had difficulty keeping pace.
+Mr. C.B. surged early from the rear of the pack, just before the third corner.
 However, when Mr. C.B. slowed down going into the final stretch, Rudolf easily passed him, winning by 2 1/2 lengths over Sakura Gaisen, another foal of Partholon.
 At the awards ceremony, Okabe held up five fingers.
-Rudolf was the first horse to earn five crowns since Shinzan.
+Rudolf was the first horse to win five crowns since Shinzan.

 From there, the team scheduled a race abroad—he, along with fellow Derby-winner Sirius Symboli, would compete in the King George VI and Queen Elizabeth Stakes.
 He was also voted into the 1985 Takarazuka Kinen, but on the Saturday before the race, the team pulled out of it because of a left shoulder limp sustained during his training because of a turf issue where the jockey was almost thrown off the horse.
 His owner Wada was furious, and the story was picked up by the news.
 The cancellation, however, was also due to Nohira sensing the horse was in poor condition; he didn't want Rudolf to run, which went counter to Symboli Bokujo's desire at the time, but Wada agreed to compromise.
 This injury would cancel Symboli Rudolf's plans to go abroad, with Sirius Symboli going alone.
 Wada also submitted his resignation at this time.

 Meanwhile, the media reported on a comment of Wada's stating that Rudolf would retire.
 In a last-ditch effort, the team is said to have used acupuncture to heal Rudolf's condition; as the horse began to recover, Wada retracted his comment.